Emerging Treatment Options for Presbyopia

 Many patients with presbyopia may also benefit from corrective eye surgery, such as conductive keratoplasty and LASIK.
 During conductive keratoplasty, a surgeon will use radio waves to change the eye’s shape, helping it properly refract light.
 In recent years, modified LASIK procedures have provided patients with equally effective results.
 Monovision LASIK, for example, alters one eye so that it sees farther objects better and the other eye so that it sees closer objects better, allowing the brain to then choose which eye is better-suited for certain tasks.
 The similar PresbyLASIK is designed to help patients see as though they’re wearing multifocal contact lenses at all times, but this new approach is still being evaluated for use in the United States.

 If you’re worried you may be developing presbyopia or have already been diagnosed, corrective eye surgery may be able to provide lasting relief from your symptoms.
-Schedule an appointment with a specialist today in order to determine the best possible course of treatment for you.
+Schedule an appointment with a specialist today at our Mesa or Chandler locations in order to determine the best possible course of treatment for you.